MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 - WebSlates are locked to the URLs they navigate to, preventing malicious redirects.
 All unintended hyperlink navigations to outside domains are blocked.

-- WebSlates are restricted to navigation within the initial domain or the specified URL's and server\'s redirections.
+- WebSlates are restricted to navigation within the initial domain or the specified URL's and server's redirections.

 - Navigation within WebSlate is exclusively limited to HTTPS.